jekhokie/raspberry-noaa-v2/README.md

 # perform install
 ./install_and_upgrade.sh

+# you may see a warning in the install process similar to the following:
+#   /usr/lib/python3/dist-packages/requests/init.py:91: RequestsDependencyWarning: urllib3 (1.25.8) or chardet (3.0.4) doesn't match a supported version!
+#    RequestsDependencyWarning)
+# it's safe to ignore this warning
 ```

 Once complete, follow the [migration document](docs/migrate_from_raspberry_noaa.md) if you want to migrate from the original raspberry-noaa